LuisDiaz92/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 title: "Readme"
 author: "Luis Rodrigo Diaz Pavez"
 date: "2021 M07 26"
-output: html_document
+output: md_document
 ---

-##Peer-graded Assignment: Getting and Cleaning Data Course Project
+## Peer-graded Assignment: Getting and Cleaning Data Course Project
 This repository contains the submission of the peer-graded assignment for the course "Getting and Cleaning Data Course Project" of Coursera.
 The used dataset contains Human Activity Recognition data coming from Smartphones.

-##Files
+## Files
 - CodeBook.md: Describes the subdatasets, variables and activities used in the assignment,

 - run_analysis.R: Contains the codes used to prepare the data according to the five steps required by the course: